sid88in/serverless-appsync-plugin/README.md

 If you have any questions, please feel free to reach out to me directly on Twitter <a target="_blank" href="https://twitter.com/sidg_sid">Sid Gupta</a>.

+## 👷 Migration from versions prior to 1.0

+If you have previously used versions of this plugin prior to 1.0, you will need to perform some additional manual steps in order to continue use of this plugin (it will be worth it).
+This change removes the `sls *-appsync` commands in favor of adding AppSync resources directly to the serverless cloudformation stack.
+What this means for your existing APIs is that they can no longer be updated.
+The good news is that you will no longer need to use separate commands to deploy vs update and update your serverless config with the created `apiId`.

+The rough steps for migration are as follows:
+1. Run `sls deploy` to create the new AppSync api and make note of the endpoint returned as part of the stack outputs. *If you were using an `API_KEY` auth type, you will also need the new api key which is also included in the stack outputs.*
+2. Update existing consumers of your API to use the new endpoint. *If you're using an api key, this will also need updated*
+3. After verifying all existing consumers are updated, run `sls delete-appsync` to cleanup the old resources
+4. Remove the `apiId` line from `custom.appSync` in `serverless.yml`
+5. 🍹

 ## ❤️ Credits